Megatech International

 Megatech is a company that designs and manufactures radio controlled entertainment.
 Its product line includes radio controlled planes, cars, trucks, sailboats, motorboats, submarines, blimps, and others.

 History

 America's Hobby Center is a hobby shop that was founded in 1931 by the Winston family.
 In 1990, Peter Winston created Megatech International.

 Products

 Avion

 A miniature airplane that can be flown both indoors and out.
 Features a 7.5" wingspan, 8.4g weight, LiPo battery, and completely proportional control.

 Media appearances

-Megatech products are often mentioned or featured in the media.
-For example, the Megatech Blimp was mentioned on the Showtime television series Weeds in episode two of the first season.

-The H2O Boat was also featured on the June 26, 2003 episode of NBC's The Today Show, where Chris Chianelli drove the boats around in a pool with the show's hosts on a live broadcast.
+The Megatech Blimp was mentioned on the Showtime television series Weeds in episode two of the first season.
+The H2O Boat was featured on the June 26, 2003 episode of NBC's The Today Show, where Chris Chianelli drove the boats around in a pool with the show's hosts on a live broadcast.